Auto Loan Default Statistics

 Credit scores, as you know, are important to lenders.
 They range from 300 to 850 here in the United States and were originally known as FICO scores.
 Prospective car note borrowers with FICO scores 619 and lower are well into subprime territory.
 In 2018, these not-so-great choices for car notes’ delinquency rates at least 90 days past due fell to 8.18% of all outstanding auto loans in the United States.
 This was the highest margin since 2010, just months after the Great Recession.
 Economic inequality has caused this recent uptick in subprime borrowers’ auto loan defaults.

-By Q1 2019, the total proportion of auto loan debt to the entirety of American consumers’ outstanding debt – this includes other forms of financing like student loans, credit cards, revolving home-equity-backed lines of credit, and mortgages – rose to 9.36%, up from 5.82% in Q1 2010.
+By Q1 2019, the total proportion of auto loan debt to the entirety of American consumers’ outstanding debt – this includes other forms of financing like student loans, credit cards, title loan refinance, title loan buyout, revolving home-equity-backed lines of credit, and mortgages – rose to 9.36%, up from 5.82% in Q1 2010.
 Primarily, the fact that current outstanding auto loan balances at the time of origination hit at a record high relatively recently is largely responsible for this proportional shift.